streamlit/demo-self-driving/README.md

-# Streamlit Udacity Self-driving Car Image Browser
+# Streamlit Demo 1: The Udacity Self-driving Car Image Browser

-This demonstration the [Udacity self-driving-car dataset](https://github.com/udacity/self-driving-car) and [YOLO object detection](https://pjreddie.com/darknet/yolo) into an [interactive Streamlit app](streamlit.io).
-This project is similar to internal machine learning tools we built while [working on self-driving cars at major companies](https://www.linkedin.com/in/adrien-treuille-52215718/).
+This project demonstrates the [Udacity self-driving-car dataset](https://github.com/udacity/self-driving-car) and [YOLO object detection](https://pjreddie.com/darknet/yolo) into an [interactive Streamlit app](streamlit.io).

 The complete demo is [implemented in less than 300 lines of Python]() and illustrates all the major building blocks of Streamlit.